vitran96/evershop-docs/docs/development/getting-started/introduction.md

 The demo admin account email is `demo@evershop.io` and the password is `123456`
 :::

-## Development
+## Community

-EverShop is still in development.
-We highly welcome any feedback and suggestions.

 We invite you to join our [Discord channel](https://discord.com/invite/GSzt7dt7RM) for project discussion.
+Thank you!